More Hope

 Interestingly, in close-up comparisons anyway, the inability of the lens to get as close does reduce observable Bokeh compared to the shorter lens.

 Still very nice, but that snappier contrast creates a slightly different dynamic.
-My work method with these two lenses is to put a mild 1/8 Glimmer-glass on the 25 and a true 1/8 Black Mist on the 50, which seems about right.
+My work method with these two lenses is to put a mild 1/8 Glimmer-glass on the 25 and a stronger looking 1/8 Black Mist on the 50, which seems about right.

 Flare.